 Learn to go to bed at set times.
-Establishing times when you should be in bed, and sticking to the routine should help your body adapt to it, hence improve your sleep quality.
+Establishing times when you should be in bed and sticking to the routine should help your body adapt to it, improving your sleep quality.
 According to the American Academy of Sleep Medicine and Sleep Research Society, the average person should get at least 7 hours of sleep.
 This, however, varies from one person to the other.

 Create The Perfect Environment For Sleep

 Consider creating just the perfect environment for sleep.
 Invest in blackout curtains where possible, position the bed away from the windows, and use eye masks if there’s too much light in the bedroom.
 The bedroom needs to be quiet as well.